WASHINGTON IRVING ROUTE

 Church of the Incarnation

-National Geographic viewpoint
+National Geographic Lookout

 Continuing our trip we will pass through the town where Federico García Lorca was born and where Washington Irving felt a contained emotion when he felt the proximity to Granada.
-After a brief stop for coffee, we will arrive in Granada.
+After a short stop for coffee, we will arrive in Granada.

 DAY 9.
 GRANADA

 Continuing with the visit after lunch, we will visit the suburb of the Nasrid city, visiting the neighborhood is stopping in time.
-We will walk through its winding slopes and streets, visiting the Mirador de San Nicolás, the Dar Al-Horra Palace ending towards the Paseo de los Tristes.
+We will walk through its winding slopes and streets, visiting the Mirador de San Nicolás, the Dar Al-Horra Palace, ending towards the Paseo de los Tristes.

-DAY 10.
-GRANADA
+DAY 10 GRANADA

 In the afternoon, after lunch, check-out and transfer to the airport or train station.

-- Parador de Carmona Hotel
+Parador de Carmona

-- 4 * hotel in Loja B&B
+4 * Hotel in Loja in AD

-Welcome gift and travel souvenir
+Welcome gift and souvenir of the trip